MobilityData/GTFS_Schedule_Best-Practices/index.md

 ###### Human Readability

-* The __stop_name__ should match the agency's public name for the stop, station, or boarding facility, e.g. what is printed on a timetable, published online, and/or presented at the location. <!-- (29) -->
+1. {% octicon link id:"stops_3" class:"gtfs-tag" %} The `stop_name` should match the agency's public name for the stop, station, or boarding facility, e.g. what is printed on a timetable, published online, and/or presented at the location. <!-- (29) -->
-* When there is not a published stop name, follow consistent stop naming conventions throughout the feed. <!-- (30) -->
+2. {% octicon link id:"stops_4" class:"gtfs-tag" %} When there is not a published stop name, follow consistent stop naming conventions throughout the feed. <!-- (30) -->
-* Avoid use of abbreviations other than for places that are most commonly called by an abbreviated name.
+3. {% octicon link id:"stops_5" class:"gtfs-tag" %} Avoid use of abbreviations other than for places that are most commonly called by an abbreviated name.
 See Abbreviations under [All Files](#all-files). <!-- (31) -->

-* Provide stop names in mixed case, following local conventions, as per recommendation for all customer-facing text fields. <!-- (32) -->
+4. {% octicon link id:"stops_6" class:"gtfs-tag" %} Provide stop names in mixed case, following local conventions, as per recommendation for all customer-facing text fields. <!-- (32) -->

-* By default, __stop_name__ should not contain generic or redundant words like “Station” or “Stop”, but some edge cases are allowed:
+5. {% octicon link id:"stops_7" class:"gtfs-tag" %} By default, `stop_name` should not contain generic or redundant words like “Station” or “Stop”, but some edge cases are allowed:
     * When it is actually part of the name (Union Station, Central Station)
-  * When the __stop_name__ is too generic (like the name of the city).
+    * When the `stop_name` is too generic (like the name of the city).
 “Station” emphasizes that the stop is the train station of that city.

 #### stop_lat & stop_lon